ennis/graal/NOTES.md

 1. require the user to specify used resources up front, at the beginning of the render pass
 2. defer recording of command buffers
   - that's what wgpu does :(
-3. use different command buffers for render / compute / blit
+3. use different command buffers for render / compute / blit, insert fixup command buffers

 Solution 1 seems the most in-line with the rest of the API.
 But that's a shame, because the mechanism to track memory accesses in argument buffers works rather well.